Vonage/vivid-3/libs/components/src/lib/card/README.md

 ## CSS Custom Properties

-### Trim Heading & subheading
+### Trim headline & subtitle

-The card heading and the subheading can be trimmed to your preferable number of lines.
+The card headline and the subtitle can be trimmed to your preferable number of lines.
 The number of lines are controlled by css variable:

-- `--heading-line-clamp`
+- `--headline-line-clamp`
-- `--subheading-line-clamp`
+- `--subtitle-line-clamp`

 - Type: `String`
 - Default: `undefined`